 Use the scrubbing brush to clean around all of the door edges.
 Make sure you remove any debris from the door opening that might keep the oven door from sealing properly.

-Mix together 1 cup of warm water and 1 tbsp. of baking soda to make a cleaning solution to remove stubborn stains.
+Mix together 1 cup of warm water and 1 tablespoon of baking soda to make a cleaning solution to remove stubborn stains.
 Saturate a paper towel with this solution and scrub at any stains that will not remove easily from the inside or the outside of the door.
 Rinse this solution off with plain water and dry with a dry paper towel.

 Kathryn Hatter is a veteran home-school educator, as well as an accomplished gardener, quilter, crocheter, cook, decorator and digital graphics creator.
 As a regular contributor to Natural News, many of Hatter's Internet publications focus on natural health and parenting.
 Hatter has also had publication on home improvement websites such as Redbeacon.